 A trip into St. Mary's church is well worth the time.
-The key is available from the main House entrance and you will need to sign for it and provide some sort of proof
+The key is available from the main house reception and you will need to sign for it and provide some sort of proof

 of identity.
-The church is often open anyway for various events, and if you are lucky your visit may coincide with the triptych (polyptych) being opened.
+The church is often open anyway for various events, and if you are lucky your visit may coincide with the polyptych being opened.
 Do remember

 this is a 'working' church so services and other activities do take place and priority.

 The village of Lydiard Tregoz disappeared over 300 years ago and all that remains of it is the church.
 Lydiard House was built adjacent to the church -

 guide books state a house could have been here from the Middle Ages, although the earliest record dates from the 1700s.
 Today, what is left of the estate

 is run by the Swindon Borough Council.

 The former Swindon Corporation bought Lydiard Park back in 1943 when the house was in a terrible state of repair.
 Over the years parts of the house have been impressively restored.
 This is an on-going project as conservation and restoration is a slow and expensive task.
 What a splendid job they have achieved so far - well done to everyone involved for their dedication and hard work.
 Their efforts have resulted in something for Swindon to be proud of.